Jordan-Conway/SSCA1/README.md

-# cardShop
+# cardShop1

-A college php project
+A college php project that is going to have a database